hjanime/SPADEVizR/README.md

 <img src="README.figures/CorrelatedClusters-1.png" style="display: block; margin: auto;" />

-*In this representation, 2 clusters (30) and (39) has been identified as statistically correlated with the provided numerical vector above a coefficient of correlation of 0.8 and with a p-value < 0.05.*
+*In this representation, 2 clusters (30 and 39) have been identified as correlated clusters.
+That is to say, clusters having an abundance statistically correlated above a coefficient of correlation of 0.8 with an additional phenotypic variable (p-value < 0.05).*

 ## <a name="stat_function_classify_clustering_results"/> 4.4 Classification of Clustering Results